4. Runtime SDK & Extensions

 Update CMakeLists.txt

-to build your new behavior:
+to build your new Behavior:

 set(THIS_PACKAGE_INCLUDE_DEPENDS moveit_studio_behavior_interface pluginlib example_interfaces)